ainosolin/Restaurant-SQL-DB/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Creation of database begins with collecting necessary requirements for the business problem in question.
+Creation of database begins with collecting necessary requirements.
 The business case is to create database for a restaurant chain.
 Following requirements are set for the database:

 * allow the restaurant company to display their menu with different price for meals,
 * show their working hours in the week, and